Betting on Wimbledon

 Similar to handicap betting, Wimbledon Over/Under betting focuses on Set totals and Game totals.
 For example, you can bet on whether a match will end over or under 3.5 total sets.
 On the other hand you can be on whether a match will end over or under 30.5 games.

-Bet365 is one of the most trusted and comprehensive bookmakers in the online betting industry.
-And they're currently offering new customers a bonus of 100% up to the value of £200.
+bet365 is one of the most trusted and comprehensive bookmakers in the online betting industry, and they're currently offering new customers a bonus of 100% up to the value of £200.
 So open an account with bet365 today and get the best Wimbledon tennis tips and odds.